ArielParra/linuxPresentation/Linux_rabithole_en.md

 ---

-- What is a monolithic kernel?
-The kernel is software that has hardware control, manages and optimizes system resources such as RAM allocation, CPU processes, drivers, etc. Acting as a bridge between applications and hardware.
+<mark>What is a monolithic kernel?</mark> The kernel is software that has hardware control, manages and optimizes system resources such as RAM allocation, CPU processes, drivers, etc. Acting as a bridge between applications and hardware.
 It is monolithic when all system services operate in the system’s kernel with syscalls.

-- What is open-source?
-It is software where anyone can see, analyze and therefore modify the source code.
+<mark>What is open-source?</mark> It is software where anyone can see, analyze and therefore modify the source code.

-- What's the GPLv2 license?
-It is a software license where any modification to the code must have the same license and for every binary file that is distributed, there has to be available source code.
+<mark>What's the GPLv2 license?</mark> It is a software license where any modification to the code must have the same license and for every binary file that is distributed, there has to be available source code.

 ---